-Use of graphics

-These data can also be examined and illustrated graphically as shown in Figure 4.
-The left panel shows a plot of the within to between condition differences, with the red dots representing those that have a BH adjusted P value of 0.05 or less.
+The left panel of Figure 4 shows a plot of the within to between condition differences, with the red dots representing those that have a BH adjusted P value of 0.05 or less.
 Taxa that are more abundant than the mean in the B samples have positive y values, and those that are more abundant than the mean in the A samples have negative y values.
-These are referred to as ‘effect size’ plots, and they summarize the data in an intuitive way.
+These are referred to as ‘effect size’ plots, and they summarize the data in an intuitive way (Gloor et al. 2015).
 The grey lines represent the line of equivalence for the within and between group values.
 Black dots are taxa that are less abundant than the mean taxon abundance: here it is clear that the abundance of these taxa, in general, are difficult to estimate with any precision.

 The middle plot in Figure 4 shows a plot of the effect size vs. the BH adjusted P value, with a strong correspondence between these two measures.
 In general, an effect size cutoff is preferred because it is more robust than P values.
 The right plot in this figure shows a volcano plot for reference.